discrete-notes/discrete-notes.github.io/_posts/2025-03-20-gender-committee.md

 think that the same would apply to gender.

 Of course this does not mean that we should remove woman quotas for committees.
-I guess the conclusion that there is one more bias mechanism to be aware of, when being in a committee.
+I guess the conclusion is that there is one more bias mechanism to be aware of, when being in a committee.

 If you look for a paper on this, the one I could find is